 The company was renamed in 1829 to Greenall & Pilkington and again renamed in 1849 to Pilkington Brothers when Peter Greenall withdrew from the company.
 Today the company is one of the leading manufacturers of flat glass in the world, selling to over 130 countries worldwide.
-Pilkington Glass is now part of the NSG Group with manufacturing operations in 27 countries they were reported to have more than 35,000 employees in 2007.
+Pilkington Glass is now part of the NSG Group with manufacturing operations in 27 countries they are reported to have more than 35,000.

 Sir Alastair Pilkington invented the float glass process in 1952 which has set the global standard for the manufacture of high quality glass.
 The original process was only able to produce glass of 6mm thick, however, over the years technical advances have allowed for the manufacture of float glass to be as thin as 0.4mm up to a thickness of 25mm.

 Raw materials are mixed and melted in a furnace, the molten glass is poured continuously from the furnace onto a shallow bath of molten tin (within a chemically controlled atmosphere).
 The molten glass spreads out and forms a level surface which is cooled and cut into panels.
 The thickness of the glass is controlled by the speed at which the solidifying glass is drawn off from the bath.
 Special coatings can be added to the glass either during the float process or later in a secondary process.